Jolak5/kanban-copy/todo-list/m3_add_remove.md

 # To Do list: add & remove

 ## Learning objectives
-- Use webpack
+- Use webpack to bundle JavaScript.
-- Use ES6 syntax
+- Learn how to use proper ES6 syntax.
-- Use ES6 modules
+- Use ES6 modules to write modular JavaScript.

 ### Estimated time: 4h